zamboney/CV/README.md

 Creative Lead Front-End and Back-End Developer with 7+ years of experience in JavaScript, to build top of the edge application with an emphasis on testing and memory use.
 Looking for Full stack, Back-End or Front-End Developer in a company that has many challenges and growth opportunities.

-## EDUCATION

-Netanya collage Aug '14 – Sep '17
-Bachelor of Science in Computer Science and Math

-SELA collage Sep '11 - Sep '13
-General Programming

 ## EXPERIENCE

 ### **Natural Intelligence**, *Senior Back-end Developer* Jan '20 - Today

 * Leading and managing a rest API to Apollo GraphQL migration.
 * Separated core rendering to a new service and profiling it's performance.
-* Upgrading mongoose from 3.6 to 4.2 across the system.
 * Debugging and finding memory leaks in production using nodejs common tooling.

 ### **Wochit**, *Senior Front-end Developer*: Jan '19 - Jan '20